 Indoor VS Outdoor exposure

-According to scientific theory, long-term exposure to very low levels of radioactivity (as a result of consumption of some radioactive elements) is a million times more harmful than the short-term outdoor exposure to high levels of radioactivity (Petkaou Effect) and is likely to be associated with the development cancer and other diseases.
+According to scientific theory, long-term exposure to very low levels of radioactivity (as a result of consumption of some radioactive elements) is a million times more harmful than the short-term outdoor exposure to high levels of radioactivity (Petkau Effect) and is likely to be associated with the development cancer and other diseases.

-However, radioactive elements with long half-life (eg 700 million years uranium-235) have very slow decay rate subjecting us to negligible radioactivity compared to that obtained from nature or our own body (eg .
+However, radioactive elements with long half-life (eg. 700 million years uranium-235) have very slow decay rate subjecting us to negligible radioactivity compared to that obtained from nature or our own body (eg .
 Our potassium-40 in the body has a half life of 1.4 billion years).

-For example, radioactive iodine-131 (8 days half-life) is accumulated mainly in the thyroid and prolonged consumption can cause thyroid malfunction and / or cancer.
+For example, radioactive iodine-131 (8 days half-life) is mainly accumulated in the thyroid and prolonged consumption can cause thyroid malfunction and / or cancer.